arista-netdevops-community/restconf_demo_with_arista/README.md

 RESTCONF is defined in the [RFC 8040](https://datatracker.ietf.org/doc/html/rfc8040)

-The GET method is sent by the client to retrieve data for a resource.
+- The GET method is sent by the client to retrieve data for a resource.
+- The HEAD method is sent by the client to retrieve just the header fields (which contain the metadata for a resource) that would be returned for the comparable GET method, without the response message-body.
+It is supported for all resources that support the GET method.
-The POST method is sent by the client to create a data resource.
+- The POST method is sent by the client to create a data resource.
-The PUT method is sent by the client to create or replace the target data resource.
+- The PUT method is sent by the client to create or replace the target data resource.
-The DELETE method is used to delete the target resource.
+- The DELETE method is used to delete the target resource.

 # EOS configuration